-While any lump or bump you find on your hand or wrist can be considered a “tumor,” it does not mean that the tumor is cancerous.
+Hand tumors and wrist tumors can come in all shapes and sizes.
+Sometimes, it may just look like an ordinary lump or bump.
+And while it may technically be a tumor, the tumor is not necessarily cancerous.
 There are many different types of hand tumors, and most are benign, which means non-cancerous.
 Hand tumors can be something as common as a wart or a mole, which are on top of the skin, or something more uncommon that is beneath the skin.
 Here are some examples of common hand tumors:

-These are some of the most common tumors in the hand, and the cause is unknown.
-Ganglion cysts are seen frequently in the wrist but can also appear at the base of your fingers or around the finger joints.
-The bump is typically filled with fluid, and it will feel very firm.
-It may or may not be painful.
-This type of tumor is not cancerous.
+Ganglion cysts are some of the most common tumors in the hand that can fluctuate in size and appearance depending on the person.
+For some, a ganglion cyst may be soft, for others it may be firm.
+They may appear on your wrist or or at the base of your finger, in which case they may be smaller than the size of a pea.
+Ganglion cysts may or may not be painful, and the cause of these tumors is unknown.
+Fortunately, this type of tumor is not cancerous.
 If the bump is not painful and is not affecting your daily life, your surgeon may recommend to leave it alone.
 Other treatment options may include aspiration (puncturing with a needle) or surgically removing it.

 If you have a tumor on your hand or wrist, your best option is to visit a hand surgeon to determine the type of tumor and make sure it isn’t cancerous.
-Your surgeon will help you decide the best treatment option.
+Your surgeon will help you decide the best treatment option by performing a full examination of your hand/wrist which may include an x-ray or bone scan.
 Sometimes, the best option is just to leave it alone.
 Other times, you may need surgery to remove it and find out more about what type of tumor it is.
-Learn more about hand tumors and other hand conditions and injuries at www.HandCare.org.
+There are also non-surgical treatment options.
+Talk to your surgeon for more details.
+You can learn more about hand tumors and other hand conditions and injuries at www.HandCare.org.